labinthewild/LITW-study-templates/README.md

   * *DOCS*: some documentation and howto guides.
   * *TEMPLATE*: our first beloved template presents choices of cats to present your future kitty.

-How are the *template* folders organized?
+How is the *template* folder organized?

   * **css**: Style sheet files;
   * **img**: All sorts of images used in your study;